zhenliu26/sampleGEE/README.md

-# Hand Label tool for Google Earth Engine
+# Hand Label Tool for Google Earth Engine
 ## Preparation

 There are several required libraries before the start: